davidwilemski/davidwilemski.com/content/blog/reminder-backup-your-stuff.md

 but it was annoying to have to set everything else back up again - and I may have lost some other minor stuff.

-It just serves as a good reminder to backup your data regularly!
+It just serves as a good reminder to backup your data regularly\!